Theme dependent image

 Reporting issues

-If you find any issues or have suggestions for improvement, please report them on the GitHub Issues page.
+If you find issues, typos, or have suggestions for improvement, please report them on the GitHub Issues page.

 Contributing code

-If you would like to contribute, please fork the repository, make your changes, and submit a pull request on GitHub.
-Before contributing, please read the developer README and follow the coding style.
-Maintainers will review PRs, give feedback, and approve, decline, or request changes.
+If you would like to make substantial changes or add new features (e.g., new chapters or localization), please consider contributing code.
+Before contributing, read the developer README and contribution guidelines and follow the coding style in the existing codebase.
+Maintainers will review PRs, provide feedback, and approve, decline, or request changes.

 Citation

-If you use RC bootcamp in your research or publications, please cite the following paper.
+If you use RC bootcamp in your research or publications, please cite the paper below.

 @article{inoue2025rcbootcamp,